SeriousGuy888/HATApedia/content/articles/Mushroom War.md

 >
 > hm

+## *Status Quo Ante Bellum*
+After the war, Arvi and Remy made a verbal agreement to return all captured territories.
+Remy would later remove his banners from [[Layon#Archie Bridge]] and replaced the Nevillian banner on [[Auze]] once more with the Remyan banner.

+No formal treaty was ever signed; the verbal agreement is the only agreement made.

 ## Pink and Purple Treaty
 A few days later, on `2023-07-13`, Arvi and Remy signed the [[Pink and Purple Treaty]], constituting a formal alliance between the [[Remy Republic]] and the, then newly renamed, [[Neville|Kingdom of Neville]].